davwards/javascript-samples/README.md

   You can find more details about the particular tricks that make it work below under "Multi-Module Project Structure".

+- **Contract tests in Jest**

+  Contract tests are a valuable way to safeguard integration between modules, and to guide the implementation of new adapter implementations.

+  In this project, the `flux-sudoku` module defines a contract test for "puzzle generators" and exports this contract as part of its public API.
+  The `local-puzzle-generator` module then imports the contract test and uses it in its test suite, ensuring that its generator implementation has all the behavior necessary to integrate with `flux-sudoku`.

+  See: `local-puzzle-generator/src/local-puzzle-generator.spec.js`

 ## Running the App

 The runnable part of the application is the `react-sudoku` module;